THE EDWARDS FAMILY

 Caption on reverse; " I took this at my brother in law's place yesterday February 15th, 1959.
 Not very good, taken in late afternoon, morning is best.
 Ada on my right.
 Sister in law on my left.
 Henley."
 Ada Edwards was born Ada Emily Mundy on October 8, 1894 in Southampton, Hampshire, England.
 Ada had a sister named Elsie Victoria Mundy, who was born 1905 in Southampton, Hampshire England, and who married Robert Wallace Herdman in London, England in March, 1930.
 Henley later met Ada Emily Mundy and they were married in 1936 in New Jersey, and settled in the USA.
 Both Henley and Ada became US citizens; he was a motorman with the railroad.
 The final 6 1/2 years of his life were spent at the same address in St. Petersburg, Florida where the couple were evidently close to Ada's sister and her husband.
 Henley died March 30, 1963 at the age of 81 at St. Petersburg, Florida.
 Henley's wife, Ada Emily Edwards died February 18, 1971 at Southampton, Hampshire, England.
 Henley and Ada had no children.
 Robert W Herdman and his wife Elsie both died at St. Petersburg, Florida in 1983.

-Elizabeth Sarah Edwards was baptized February 17, 1785, She married her first cousin, Thomas Spencer Edwards of Comfort Hall, Antigua.
+Elizabeth Sarah Edwards was baptized February 17, 1785, at St. John's, Antigua.
+She married her first cousin, Thomas Spencer Edwards of Comfort Hall, Antigua.
 Thomas was baptized March 19, 1785.
-They had five children.
-Thomas Spencer Edwards was baptized July 4, 1807 at St. Philip's.
+They had six children.
+Their first son, Thomas Spencer Edwards was baptized July 4, 1807 at St. Philip's, Antigua.
 He died at the age of 9½ in Liverpool on January 23, 1817.
 Andrew Berry Edwards was born about 1808, and died at sea on the Atlantic Ocean, on July 16, 1816 at the age of 8.
 William Horatio Edwards was born about 1811, of Brasenose College, Oxford, matriculated October 10, 1828 at the age of 17.
 He married Emma Dalzell Chopin.
-They had one son, Thomas Henry Edwards, who died a bachelor.
-A daughter Elizabeth Margaret Edwards, was baptized April 6, 1814, at St. Philip's and died June 22, 1819 at Antigua at the age of 6 years and three months.
-The fourth son of Thomas and Elizabeth was Henry Benjamin Edwards, who died August 17 at St. Philip's, and was buried August 18, 1815 at the age of 5 months.
+They had one son and one daughter.
+Their son, Thomas Henry Edwards, died a bachelor.
+A daughter, Elizabeth Margaret Edwards, was baptized April 6, 1814, at St. Philip's, Antigua, and died June 22, 1819 at Antigua at the age of 6 years and three months.
+The fourth son of Thomas and Elizabeth was Henry Benjamin Edwards, who died August 17 at St. Philip's, Antigua and was buried August 18, 1815 at the age of 5 months.
+Henry Rodie Edwards was born at Comfort Hall, Antigua, and was baptized October 9, 1816 at Liverpool, England.
+He died October 22, 1835 at the age of 19 at St. Philip's, Antigua.
+He was buried at St. Stephen's Churchyard.

 Hugh Edwards was a barrister at law.
-He married Anne Charlotte Durat on April 1, 1815 at St. John's.
+He married Anne Charlotte Durat on April 1, 1815 at St. John's, Antigua.
 Two sons were born; Andrew Sebastian Edwards and Hugh Durat Edwards.
-Andrew Edwards was born September 28, and baptized December 19, 1815 at St. John's.
-He died the following year and was buried December 2, 1816 at St. John's.
-Hugh Durat Edwards was born March 29, and baptized September 18, 1821.
+Andrew Sebastian Edwards was born September 28, 1815 and baptized December 19, 1815 at St. John's, Antigua.
+He died the following year and was buried December 2, 1816 at the family burying ground at Cocoa Nut Hall, Antigua.
+Hugh Durat Edwards was born March 29, 1821 and baptized September 18, 1821 at St. John's, Antigua.

 Samuel Edwards Esq. married Sarah, and was living at 1815.
-He had a son Edward Edwards, who was baptized January 15, 1808.
+They had a son Edward Edwards, who was baptized January 15, 1808.

 Youngest son of Andrew and Elizabeth Edwards.

-Arrabella Davis Edwards died a spinster, and was buried October 23, 1815.
-She was buried in the family vault on the estate of her father, Cocoa Nut Hall.
+Arabella Davis Edwards died a spinster, and was buried October 23, 1815.
+She was buried in the family vault on the estate of her father, Cocoa Nut Hall, Antigua.
 Her will was dated March 22, 1815.

 Mary Hurst Edwards was born about 1788, died November 23, 1792 at age 4.